 Massachusetts paid maternity leave options are fairly sparse.
 Both the MMLA and FMLA allow for unpaid job protection benefits.
 Women experiencing a pregnancy disability prior to delivery may enjoy up to 20 weeks of job protection, but much of this time will be unpaid.

-Short-term disability benefits often provide income replacement during a pregnancy disability, and while taking maternity leave to recover from childbirth.
+These policies often provide income replacement during a pregnancy disability, and while taking maternity leave to recover from childbirth.
 You may voluntarily use your accumulated sick days, vacation days, and personal days to provide some pay during this time.
 Your employer may not require you to use these accumulated days.

 Currently twenty-two states allow you to use unemployment insurance benefits when providing care for a family member with an illness.
 The federal government provides incentives to states to expand unemployment benefits in this manner.
 As of 2012, Massachusetts has not taken advantage of these incentives.